All You Need To Know About Pallet Racks

 Want to learn more about the pallet racks that we store in our 330,000-square-foot warehouse in Westfield, IN?
 Keep reading to learn about our products and what our team can do for you!

 There are four main components of pallet racks.
 Those components are uprights, beams, pallet supports or wire decking, and row spacers.
 These are always kept in stock at Storage Solutions.
 Moreover, they can be used with different pallet rack designs.

 There are also four different types of pallet rack construction/connection types.
-The most common type is a roll-formed pallet rack, which is typically manufactured in “teardrop” style and has a rivet connection where the beams connect to the upright.
+The most common type is a roll-formed pallet rack, which is typically manufactured in the “teardrop” style and has a rivet connection where the beams connect to the upright.
 Another type is a structural pallet rack, which is made of thicker steel c-channels and the beams are always bolted to the upright.

 Here at Storage Solutions, we stock different pallet rack types and designs.
 These different pallet racks can serve many purposes throughout your warehouse.

 Some of the rack types include selective pallet racks.
 This is the most common pallet rack used, it has low density but high selectivity(accessibility to each item).
 In addition, we also stock the double-deep pallet rack, which is constructed back-to-back to allow for higher storage density, utilizing fewer forklift aisles.
 Another design is a push-back pallet rack, which uses gravity flow and inclined rails to make the placement and retrieval of pallets easy.